atulloch11/CS544-Project/README.md

 - The user does **not** need to know about the internal protocol — all logic is encapsulated in the client/server.
 - QUIC streams are opened per message to align with stream-per-action design.

+## 🧠 Implementation Reflection

+Focusing on implementing my QTGP protocol definition I worked on the past couple weeks really deepened my understanding of how QUIC works and allowed me to modify some of my design decisions I made previously.
+While my original protocol design provided a strong foundation, I needed a way to manage concurrent connection instead of just one single client talking to the server.
+Additionally, handling QUIC streams revealed the importance of properly opening and closing streams per message to avoid connenction timeouts.
+Overall, this process help iterate to me as a Software Developer that network engineering is highly iterative and you must constantly evolve and learn from issues to strengthen your implementation of your protocol.

 ## 📧 Contact

 Ashley Tulloch

 CS544 - Computer Networks

 ant87@drexel.edu